coderaiser/putout/README.md

 ### JSCodeshift codemods list

-Here you can find `jscodeshift codemods` which feets the most main purpose of `putout` and adviced to use:
+Here you can find `jscodeshift codemods` which feets the most main purpose of `putout` and advised to use:

 <details><summary><a href="https://github.com/sgilroy/async-await-codemod">async-await-codemod</a></summary>